testdrive-profiling-master/profiles/Common/utils/lib_src/LuaBridge/Manual.md

 LuaBridge tries to be efficient as possible when creating the "glue" that exposes C++ data and functions to Lua.
 At the same time, the code was written with the intention that it is all as simple and clear as possible, without resorting to obscure C++ idioms, ugly preprocessor macros, or configuration settings.
 Furthermore, it is designed to be "header-only", making it very easy to integrate into your projects.

 Because LuaBridge was written with simplicity in mind there are some features that are not available.
-Although it comes close to the highest possible performance, LuaBridge is not quite the fastest, [OOLua](http://code.google.com/p/oolua/) and [sol2](https://github.com/ThePhD/sol2) outperforms LuaBridge in some tests, but they are also bigger and slower to compile.
-While being powerful, LuaBridge is pretty compact and simpler to understand and debug, and also does not try to implement every possible feature: [LuaBind](http://www.rasterbar.com/products/luabind.html) (requires Boost) and [sol2](https://github.com/ThePhD/sol2) explores every corner of the C++ language.
+LuaBridge3 has been extensively optimized and now competes directly with [sol2](https://github.com/ThePhD/sol2) - one of the fastest C++/Lua binding libraries - across most workloads.
+In fact, LuaBridge3 outperforms sol2 in certain scenarios such as member function calls from Lua and global table writes, while remaining more compact and faster to compile.
+While sol2 has an edge in chained table access, the overall performance gap is negligible for most use cases.
+LuaBridge3 also does not try to implement every possible feature: [LuaBind](http://www.rasterbar.com/products/luabind.html) (requires Boost) and [sol2](https://github.com/ThePhD/sol2) explore every corner of the C++ language.

 LuaBridge does not support:

 *   Global types (types must be registered in a named scope).
-*   Automatic conversion between STL container types and Lua tables (but conversion can be enabled for `std::array`, `std::vector`, `std::map`, `std::unordered_map`, `std::set` `std::list`, `std::optional`, by including `LuaBridge/Array.h`, `LuaBridge/Vector.h`, `LuaBridge/Map`, `LuaBridge/UnorderedMap.h`, `LuaBridge/Set.h`, `LuaBridge/List.h`, `LuaBridge/Optional.h` respectively)
+*   Automatic conversion between STL container types and Lua tables (but conversion can be opted in for many standard containers by including the corresponding optional header — see [2.8.4](#284---standard-library-type-conversions))
 *   Inheriting Lua classes from C++ classes.
 *   Passing nil to a C++ function that expects a pointer or reference.